-People of all ages are bombarded with images through media such as TV, magazines, internet and advertising.
-These images are often unrealistic, unobtainable and highly stylised, promoting beauty and appearance ideals for males and females in our society.
-They send strong messages which reaffirm that in our culture thin is beautiful for females and lean/muscular is the ideal body shape for males and that when these body shapes are achieved that happiness, success and love will result.
-The ideal demonstrated in these images has been fabricated by stylists, art teams and digital manipulation and cannot be created or achieved in real life.
-If a person feels that they don’t measure up in comparison to these images, feelings of body dissatisfaction can intensify and have a damaging impact on that person’s psychological and physical wellbeing.
+One of the most common external contributors to body dissatisfaction is the media.
+People of all ages are bombarded with images through TV, magazines, internet and advertising.
+These images often promote unrealistic, unobtainable and highly stylised appearance ideals which have been fabricated by stylists, art teams and digital manipulation and cannot be achieved in real life.
+Those who feel they don’t measure up in comparison to these images, can experience intense body dissatisfaction which is damaging to their psychological and physical wellbeing.

-- Gender - adolescent girls are more prone to body image dissatisfaction than adolescent boys; however the rates of body dissatisfaction in males is rapidly approaching that of females
+- Gender - adolescent girls are more prone to body dissatisfaction than adolescent boys; however the rate of body dissatisfaction in males is rapidly approaching that of females

-- Personality traits - people with perfectionist tendencies (e.g. people who feel a need for everything in their lives to be perfect), high achievers and people who cognitively are more ‘black and white’ in their thinking, those who internalise and value beauty ideals, and people who tend to compare themselves to others, are at higher risk of developing body dissatisfaction
+- Personality traits - people with perfectionist tendencies, high achievers, ‘black and white’ thinkers, those who internalise beauty ideals, and those who often compare themselves to others, are at higher risk of developing body dissatisfaction

-- Appearance teasing – people who are teased for their appearance, especially weight, regardless of actual appearance or weight, are at a greater risk of developing body dissatisfaction than those who are not
+- Teasing - people who are teased about appearance/weight, regardless of actual body type, have an increased risk of developing body dissatisfaction

-- Having friends and family who diet for weight loss and express high body image concerns – when a person is in an environment in which central people express body image concerns and model weight loss behaviours, they are more likely to develop body dissatisfaction themselves regardless of actual appearance or weight
+- Friends and family who diet and express body image concerns - role models expressing body image concerns and modelling weight loss behaviours, can increase the likelihood of an individual developing body dissatisfaction regardless of actual body type

-- Larger body size - In our weight conscious society, larger body size increases risk of body dissatisfaction
+- Body size - In our weight conscious society, larger body size increases risk of body dissatisfaction

-In western society, dissatisfaction with the body has become a cultural norm.
+In western society, body dissatisfaction has become a cultural norm.

 How can you improve your body image?

-It is important to remember that you cannot change some aspects of your appearance.
-Your height, muscle composition and bone structure are determined by your genes; this is the way you are born.
-A person can change some things but is important to understand and believe that there is no right or wrong when it comes to body shape or appearance.
-This can be hard to accept if a person has negative body image; however, challenging beauty ideals and learning to accept your body shape is a crucial step towards feeling positively about your weight, shape, size and appearance.
+While some aspects of your appearance can be changed, others, like your height, muscle composition and bone structure are genetically fixed.
+It is important to understand that there is no right or wrong when it comes to weight, shape, size and appearance.
+Challenging beauty ideals and learning to accept your body shape is a crucial step towards positive body image.

-While changing your actual appearance may be difficult and complicated, changing your body image is an achievable goal.
+While changing your actual appearance can be counterproductive, improving your body image is a constructive goal.
 We have the power to change the way we see, feel and think about our bodies.
-Here are some tips to get started:
+Here are some helpful tips:

-- Focus on your positive qualities, skills and talents - this can help you learn to accept and appreciate your whole self.
-A person is much more than just a physical being
+- Focusing on your positive qualities, skills and talents can help you accept and appreciate your whole self

-- Focus on what your body can do and has done - the body is amazing; appreciating and respecting all the things it can do will help you to feel more positively about it
+- Focusing on appreciating and respecting what your body can do will help you to feel more positively about it

-If you feel dissatisfied with your body or if you feel like you are developing unhealthy eating or exercise habits, professional help is a good idea.
-There are counsellors and psychologists who have specialised knowledge in the areas of body image.
+If you feel dissatisfied with your body or are developing unhealthy eating or exercise habits seek professional help.
+Some counsellors and psychologists have specialised knowledge in body image.
 Professional support can help guide you to change negative beliefs and behaviours.